ch-labpa/watchmadog/includes/readme.md

-This folder handles all user interactions.
+This folder handles the communication with the server and database.